msobanjo/courseware/topics/azure/modules/resource-manager/README.md

 6. Agree to the terms and conditions and click "Purchase".

-7. After a few minutes, you should see that, inside your resource group, a web application has been deployed just from one template!
+7. After a few minutes, you should see that, inside your resource group, the infrastructure needed to deploy a Windows web application has been created just from one template!

 8. To clean up, click "Delete resource group" from inside the resource group screen.